 If you think your happiness is tied to your body, go ahead and take control of what you can.
 The rest only needs to be accepted.
 Eat well, drink water, and sleep well to help your body stay healthy.
 Show self-love & self-acceptance through positive affirmations.
 Staying happy requires staying happily in your body.

-A part of the human condition is a mechanism which is popularly called ‘Fake it until you make it’.
+A part of the human condition is a mechanism called ‘Fake it until you make it’.
 You must’ve heard the popular notion that simply smiling or acting extroverted can make you happy.
 Is it true?
-After a lot of back-and-forth between conflicting results, a meta-analysis of 138 studies shows that smiling on purpose can make you happier.
-This happens via facial-feedback where information derived from facial expressions informs and modifies a mental state.
+After a lot of back-and-forths between conflicting results, a meta-analysis of 138 studies shows that smiling on purpose can make you happier.
+This happens via facial feedback where information derived from facial expressions informs and modifies a mental state.
 However, the smiling effect is mild and highly variable.
 Smiling can uplift your mood and make you happy but it isn’t a panacea for sadness.
-The link between extroversion and well-being is not as simple as that between smiling and happiness because social support, sharing of emotions, assertive and deliberate behavior can uniquely contribute to overall well-being.
+The link between extroversion and well-being is not as simple as that between smiling and happiness because social support, sharing of emotions, and assertive and deliberate behavior can uniquely contribute to overall well-being.
 The extroverted/outgoing personality characteristics can be both faked and learned.

 9. Develop a psychologically rich life